Are you old? Surely not.

 Managing health conditions is another new experience in aging, and new medications come with it.
 It’s important to communicate and rely on your physician or provider to help you understand what you’re taking and why you are taking it.
 Don’t be afraid to ask questions when being given a new medication.
 Multiple medications can have different drug interactions as well, so if you’re curious about the capsules in your cabinet, write down questions you have and bring them to your next appointment.
 Websites like www.fda.gov/drugs can provide helpful information for you about interactions as well.

 Healthcare reform has completely changed insurance as we’ve known it for a long time.
 It has affected coverage for everyone, no matter their age.
 If you have Medicare, you may be wondering how it’s affected you.
 You can rest assured that your Medicare coverage is protected, and you will still have the same benefits and security that you do now.
 Additionally, you should receive more preventive services for less, and be able to save money on name-brand drugs.
 Want to know more?
 Visit www.medicare.gov to find answers to Medicare coverage questions under the Affordable Care Act.
-Not sure about navigating the Insurance Marketplace?
-Visit our website for resources that can help you do that.

 We hope that as you age, you’ll remember that you can always partner with us to feel your healthiest and your best.
 We’re on a mission to make “your health our passion” and hopefully that’s something you can feel “well and good” about, too.